 Installing Aeon Nox is simple: you’ll find it in the main XBMC repo under Themes.
-Install it and you’ll be asked if you want to use it; do so.
-Then head to the settings; you’ll find theme options at the bottom of that screen.
+Install it and the app will ask you if you want to use it; do so.
+Then head to Settings; you’ll find theme options at the bottom of the screen.

 There’s a lot of freedom here, so I’m not going to go over every single detail.
 Just know that, from here, you can add direct links to specific plugins right on the home page – perfect if there’s a particular add-on you use constantly.
-For me, it’s the NHL Gamecenter App I pointed out earlier.
+For me, it’s the NHL GameCenter app.

 You can also change the wallpaper behind every menu item.
 I set it to rotate my TV Shows behind TV Shows and my Movies behind my Movies, but you can also use your own personal photos if you want as well.
 It’s entirely up to you with this theme.